Conditional Helpers

 Insert first name when available

-is not available, the template will render Hello there
+When to.first_name is available, the template will render Hello John.
+If to.first_name is not available, the template will render Hello there.

 Change the template variables to see it works.